ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 ## Phase 3: Data Integration (The "Agent" Logic)

-[ ] Step 5: Mock Data Tool

-Backend: Implement a Pydantic model for a "Query Result" (columns and rows).

-Backend: Create a mock tool get_sales_data() that returns a hardcoded JSON array.

 [ ] Step 5.1: Backend Tool Definitions

 Define Pydantic models for tools: